KxSystems/docs/docs/wp/multi-thread/index.md

 <small>Table 1: Execution time (ms) of normal select_</small>

 ![Figure 1](img/figure1.png)
-<small>_Figure 1: Effect of number of slave threads on query time_</small>
+<small>_Figure 1: Effect of number of secondary threads on query time_</small>

-The results in Figure 1 show a gradual increase in performance as we add  slave threads.
+The results in Figure 1 show a gradual increase in performance as we add  secondary threads.
 The relation between execution time and query time remains roughly linear; however the factor by which it increases is reduced.

 ### Map-reduce with multi-threading